The DO's and DON'Ts when Collaborating with Pianists

-In a VC-exclusive blog, the outspoken Filipino-American pianist discusses his essential DO’s and DON’Ts for a successful and respectful collaboration:
+Filipino-American pianist Carlos Avila discusses his essential list of DO's and DON'Ts for effective musical collaborations

 DO study your score and come prepared (and always bring your score to rehearsal).
 Someone once said “practice is for learning your part and rehearsal is for learning everyone else’s part”.
 This is somewhat true but practice is also for learning the other parts.
 Always practice with the score nearby if not on your stand beside your part.
 Joel Krosnick, the former cellist of the Juilliard String Quartet says “always play the other parts on your instrument during your individual practice time, even if you have to do it up or down an octave and it sounds bad.”